Skip to main content

 Figure \(\PageIndex{13}\): Changes due to the RFS.
 (A) Corn planted area.
 (B) Cropland area.
 (C) Carbon emissions.
 (D) Nitrogen applications.
 (E) Nitrous oxide emissions.
 (F) Nitrate leaching.
 (G) Phosphorus applications.
 (H) Soil erosion.
 (I) Phosphorus runoff.
 Positive numbers indicate an increase due to the RFS.
 Field-level results were aggregated at the county level for enumeration and visualization.
 Tyler J. Lark et al. PNAS.
 119, 2022 (https://doi.org/10.1073/pnas.2101084119) Creative Commons Attribution License 4.0 (CC BY).

 Land use changes include farming land that was retired or designated for conservation programs.
 Tilling additional land releases carbon stored in the soil.
 The increased farming significantly increased fertilizer production, which leads to N2O emissions.
 In addition, more of the existing cropland was planted with corn.
-These finds contrast with a USDA study that shows that corn ethanol has a 39% lower corn ethanol intensity than gasoline which was stated to derive from carbon captures from the newly planted crops.
+These findings contrast with a USDA study that shows that corn ethanol has a 39% lower corn ethanol intensity than gasoline, which was stated to derive from carbon captures from the newly planted crops.
 However, that study did not account for emissions from land use changes.

 Production of sucrose and bioethanol from sugarcane